-Point-of-sale retrofit requirements are poor performers, overly burdensome, inconsistent, and worst of all inefficient.
-Governmental mandates should be reserved for those rare instances when forced intervention is clearly required, and then only after presenting a well-justified and compelling need, proposing the best feasible solution to correct the problem, then imposing the requirement uniformly, and punishing bad actors consistently.
+Bottom-line: Point-of-sale retrofit requirements are poor performers, overly burdensome, inconsistent, and worst of all inefficient.
+Governmental mandates should be reserved for those rare instances when forced intervention is clearly required, and then only after presenting a well-justified and compelling need, imposing the requirement uniformly, and punishing bad actors consistently.
 Anything less does a disservice to the issue/problem, the governing body that is to provide stewardship, and the individual who is to be informed and protected from harm.